Question 1: Why was DC College Application Week changed to DC College Application and Exploration Month?

 Question 2: What does this mean for a participating school or community-based organization?

-A month will allow schools time to integrate a college-readiness curriculum into their programming and communication with families.
+A month will allow schools time to integrate a college awareness activities into their programming and communication with families.
 November is a natural time for this to occur, since there are already college exploration opportunities taking place across the state (e.g., Washington, DC National College Fair, regional college fairs, early decision application deadlines, college visits).
-Schools and community-based sites will have access to volunteers earlier in the planning process this year and will not have to compete with other schools/districts for their busy schedules if DC College Application and Exploration Month activities are spread throughout a month instead of a week.
+Schools and community-based sites will have access to volunteers earlier in the planning process and will not have to compete with other schools/districts for their busy schedules if DC College Application and Exploration Month activities are spread throughout a month instead of a week.

 Your DC College Application and Exploration Month event(s) can occur any time during the month of November – schools and community-based organizations are not required to participate in the entire month.
 Participating schools or community based organizations are expected to devote time and space during regular operating hours for college exploration activities, including support for seniors to complete college applications.
 Schools and community based sites are encouraged, but not required, to integrate other college exploration events into the month – such as essay writing workshops or a parent night.
 New schools should start small and build on what works well.
 Returning schools should expand on successes they have had in the past.

 Question 4: What support will participating schools and community-based organizations receive?

 Registered public and public charter high schools in the District and community-based organizations will receive free marketing materials, application fee waivers, a volunteer database, and a DC CAEM Site Coordinator handbook and toolkit.

 Support Resource Timeline

 - October – Volunteer Database will be shared with Site Coordinators